scottstanfield/ryanloney.github.io/resume.md

 **Layer 2**
 :   Managed, configured, and communicated with devices over Layer 1, including routers and managed switches.
     Assigned static DHCP reservations to network devices by MAC Address.

 **Layer 3**
-TCP/IP, IP subnetting, customer IPv4 allocation, ICMP for monitoring, and disabling/enabling ICMP for specific subnets for security.
+:   TCP/IP, IP subnetting, customer IPv4 allocation, ICMP for monitoring, and disabling/enabling ICMP for specific subnets for security.

 **Layer 4**
-Field experience with TCP, UDP, PPTP, packet capture, and more.
-Using NAT policies and firewall rules to capture VoIP and high-priority packets that cannot be isolated at Layer 3, modifying their DSCP tag header for higher QoS priority on WAN and/or LAN.
+:   Field experience with TCP, UDP, PPTP, packet capture, and more.
+Using
+    NAT policies and firewall rules to capture VoIP and high-priority packets that cannot be isolated at Layer 3, modifying their DSCP tag header for higher QoS priority on WAN and/or LAN.
 Port forwarding, NAT traversal troubleshooting, 1:1 NAT, and filtering, shaping, or blocking based on port and/or protocol.

 **Layer 5**

-*SIP**
+**SIP**
 :   Advanced configuration and knowledge of major VoIP codecs.
     Installed Comunigate Pro, Polycom, Flowroute and Cisco